 Spending Requirements & Funding Decisions: The funding provided in the allocation are subject to all ESG requirements under the Interim Rule.
-These funds must be expended within 24 months after the date HUD signs the FY18 Annual Action Plan, Federal Fiscal Year 2017-grant agreement.
+These funds must be expended within 24 months after the date HUD approves the FFY19 (FY20) Annual Action Plan and signs the FFY 2019 grant agreement.
 The Interim Rule shifts the focus from emergency shelter to assisting people to quickly regain stability in permanent housing, which is reflected in expenditure limits on street outreach and emergency shelter activities.
-Compliance with these expenditure limits is measured using the amount of Federal Fiscal Year 2017 grant.
-HUD encourages communities to focus as much of their funding as possible on rapidly re-housing persons who are literally homeless in order to reduce the numbers of persons living in shelters and on the streets, in an effort to end homelessness.
+Compliance with these expenditure limits is measured using the amount of Federal Fiscal Year 2019 grant.
+HUD encourages communities to focus as much of their funding as possible on rapidly rehousing persons who are literally homeless in order to reduce the numbers of persons living in shelters and on the streets, in an effort to end homelessness.